sogko/golang-relay-starter-kit/README.md

 npm run update-schema
 npm start
 ```

+`schema.json` is needed by the JS code for `./build/babelRelayPlugin.js`

 ## Examples
 - [todomvc-relay-go](https://github.com/sogko/todomvc-relay-go) - Port of the React/Relay TodoMVC app, driven by a Golang GraphQL backend